VitalPBX/vitalpbx_ha_call_center/README.md

 VitalPBX High Availability for Call Center
 =====
 ## This is a proof of concept.
 If you implement it, it is at your own risk.<br>
+## VitalPBX Teams does not support this type of implementation.<br>
 High availability is a characteristic of a system which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.<br>

 Make a high-availability cluster out of any pair of VitalPBX servers.
 VitalPBX can detect a range of failures on one VitalPBX server and automatically transfer control to the other server, resulting in a telephony environment with minimal down time.<br>